 For now, we look for the dollar to decline toward the short-term target of 87.
 This follows a moderate rebound into mid-year.
 Any dollar rebound should coincide with a final retracement in gold prices during Q1 – Q2.
 Which is before the 2016 peak ($1,378) is exceeded for good.

 May we live in exciting times.

 Christopher Aaron has been trading in the commodity and financial markets since the early 2000s.
 His strategy and technical analysis have helped his clients to identify both long-term market cycles and short-term opportunities for profit.

-This article is third-party analysis.
-It does not necessarily match the views of Bullion Exchanges.
+This article is a third-party analysis.
+It does not necessarily match the views of the Bullion Exchanges.
 Please do not consider this article as financial advice in any way.

 Bullion Exchanges is located at 30 West 47th Street in New York City’s Diamond District.
 It is open Monday through Friday 9 A.M. to 5 P.M. or online anytime at BullionExchanges.com.